michel-kraemer/gradle-download-task/README.md

 Usage
 -----

-After you applied the plugin configuration (see above) you can use the `Download` task as follows:
+After you have applied the plugin configuration (see above), you can use the `Download` task as follows:

 ```groovy
 task downloadFile(type: Download) {